-Interactive fiction is a medium of text-based games, or, from another angle, texts which are opened up by players interacting with the world of the text, rather than by turning pages.
-If you want to see other examples of interactive fiction, there is a community, a database, and an archive devoted to them.
+Interactive fiction is a medium of text-based games.
+Or, from another angle, texts which are opened up by players interacting with the world of the text, rather than by turning pages.
+If you want to see other examples of interactive fiction, there is a community for it, as well as a database of games, and an archive where you can download the games.

 So far I have made one piece of interactive fiction, Ocean Beach.
 It is named after a beach in San Diego, but it is not about that.
 It's a "symbolic landscape".